 Archaeologists believe the legend of the roc has its roots in the crowned eagle of Madagascar, which weighs around 15 pounds.

-In Hindu and Buddhist culture, the Garuda deity is depicted as a divine eagle.
+In Hinduism and Buddhism, the Garuda deity is depicted as a divine eagle.
 The Garuda possesses supernatural powers, including the ability to stop the spinning of the Earth, Heaven, and Hell.
 The Garuda is also the mount for the Hindu god Vishnu.
 In addition, the Garuda personifies power and courage.

 For the Indigenous Paiwan People of Taiwan, the mountain hawk-eagle is a sacred bird who symbolizes bravery, beauty, and the sacredness of ancestral spirits.
 The Paiwanese believe in four states of the afterlife.
 In the first state, a person’s soul transforms into a viper.
 Then, it transforms into a mountain eagle.
 The eagle then transforms into water, and then the soul is set free.
 As in Native American societies, only certain people can wear eagle feathers.
 For the Paiwanese, this includes chiefs or other nobles.